Unfair act: Deliberate fouls in the NFL

 The NFL's rule on deliberate fouls is open-ended but covers only "successive or repeated fouls to prevent a score."
 It would only be a palpably unfair act for the defense to commit deliberate fouls, preferring the certainty of a small penalty over the uncertainty of a score attempt, if the defense did so again after an official's warning.

+The Snowplow Game on December 12, 1982 was played during a snowstorm.
+The only score was a field goal by the hosting New England Patriots with 4:49 remaining.
+Before the score, the grounds crew plowed a path for placekicker John Smith to make the kick easier.
+The game officials allowed this act, but Miami Dolphins coach Don Shula—a longtime member of the NFL Competition Committee, which proposes rules changes to be voted upon by owners—protested to Commissioner Pete Rozelle that it constituted an unfair act and thus could be overturned.
+Rozelle agreed the act was unfair and could be punished, but refused on principle to ever overturn a game result.

 On November 6, 2016, near the end of the first half, the San Francisco 49ers deliberately held pass receivers, forcing the New Orleans Saints to settle for a short field goal.
 The NFL instructed its officials that this would be a palpably unfair act subject to a 15-yard penalty if repeated.
 On November 27, 2016, the Baltimore Ravens took a safety, conceding 2 points of their 7-point lead.
 They committed numerous holding fouls on the same play to ensure that they could exhaust the final 11 seconds of the game.
 This was not a palpably unfair act because it did not recur.

-The Snowplow Game on December 12, 1982, had only one score, a field goal during a snowstorm by the hosting New England Patriots.
-Before the score, the grounds crew plowed a special path for the placekicker to make the kick easier.
-The game officials allowed this act, but Miami Dolphins coach Don Shula protested to Commissioner Pete Rozelle that it constituted an unfair act and thus could be overturned.
-Rozelle, although he agreed the act was unfair and could in theory be punished, refused on principle to ever overturn a game result.